Bundling of bipartite entanglement: Background

 \subsection{Entanglement spectrum and entropy}

 The \emph{entanglement spectrum} for a bipartition $\set{A, A^c}$ of a set of qubits for a pure quantum state $\rho$ is defined as the spectrum of the reduced density matrix ${\rho_{A}=\mathrm{tr}_A{\rho}}$, i.e., ${\spec{\rho_{A}}=\set{\lambda \mid \lambda \text{ is an eigenvalue of } \rho_A}}$.
 It was first introduced in~\cite{ES_indtroLiHaldane} as a tool to identify topological order.
 In subsequent years, it was recognized that the entanglement spectrum plays a crucial role in the context of eigenstate thermalization~\cite{PhysRevX.8.021026}, many-body localization~\cite{PhysRevB.93.174202,Geraedts_2017}, quantum criticality~\cite{PhysRevA.78.032329} and tensor networks~\cite{PhysRevB.83.245134, PhysRevLett.111.090501}.
 In contrast to the entanglement spectrum, which details the full distribution of entanglement values, the entanglement entropy reduces this information by mapping the entanglement spectrum to a single value.
 Well-known examples for entanglement entropies of pure quantum states include the von Neumann entropy, the R\'{e}nyi entropy, the linear entropy, the negativity, the Schmidt rank or the geometric measure~\cite{AnnaSanperaDeChiara2018}.
-The most commonly used measure for determining the entanglement entropy is the von Neumann entanglement entropy ${S_A(\rho)=-\tr{}{(\rho_A\ln \rho_A)}=-\sum_{\lambda\in\spec{\rho_A}}\lambda\ln\lambda}$, which we also use in this paper for our numerical experiments.
+In our numerical experiments, we make use of the von Neumann entanglement entropy ${S_A(\rho)=-\tr{}{(\rho_A\ln \rho_A)}=-\sum_{\lambda\in\spec{\rho_A}}\lambda\ln\lambda}$, which serves as the standard measure for quantifying entanglement between two parts of the system.